 All buses accept cash fares and bus passes.
 Cash fares must be exact as the drivers do not carry change.
 Please see the fare grid on the route web page for the route you want to ride to know what your fare will be.
-You can purchase a $5 regional day pass on any RTA bus or a $3 SCT day pass on any SCT bus.
+You can purchase a $5.50 regional day pass on any RTA bus or a $3 SoCo Transit day pass on any SoCo Transit bus.
 All other passes are sold online or at pass outlets.
 Passes are also available through the free Token Transit app.
 Download the app to your smart phone and type in RTA or South County Transit to find our system.
 Set up you profile and then you can download a bus pass right to your phone.

-Paso Express is based out of our North County Transit Center at 8th and Pine where the Amtrak train stops as well.
+Routes A & B in Paso Robles are based out of our North County Transit Center at 8th and Pine where the Amtrak train stops as well.
 Routes A and B will take you around Paso Robles every hour, Monday through Saturday and connect you with the rest of the county via RTA Route 9.

-RTA also operates South County Area Transit which includes Route 21, Route 24, Route 27 and Route 28.
-Most have hourly service, seven days a week, connecting the Five Cities area – including Pismo Beach, Grover Beach, Shell Beach, Arroyo Grande, and Oceano – to the rest of the county via RTA’s Route 10.
+RTA also operates South County Transit which includes Route 21, Route 24, Route 27 and Route 28, connecting the Five Cities area – including Pismo Beach, Grover Beach, Shell Beach, Arroyo Grande, and Oceano – to the rest of the county via RTA’s Route 10.

 If you need help planning your San Luis Obispo Regional Transit Authority, we first recommend using our Trip Planner to get started.